 Providing contract financing

-Contract financing is permitted only when necessary, with strict thresholds and oversight to balance contractor needs and government risk.
+Contract financing is permitted only when necessary, with strict thresholds and oversight to protect government interests, especially for small businesses and high-value contracts.

 Overview

 FAR 32.104 outlines the principles and requirements for providing contract financing in government acquisitions.
-It emphasizes that contract financing should be used prudently to expedite contract performance, especially when private financing is insufficient or unavailable.
-Contracting officers must assess the actual need for financing, avoid undue risk to the government, and select the most appropriate form of financing.
-Special consideration is required for small businesses, but a Small Business Administration certificate of competency does not guarantee financing.
-The section also sets specific thresholds and conditions for providing performance-based or progress payments, including minimum contract values and the contractor’s financial need or billing timelines.
-The regulation aims to balance the contractor’s need for working capital with the government’s need to minimize risk and ensure efficient acquisition processes.
+It emphasizes that contract financing should be used prudently to expedite contract performance, but only to the extent necessary and with careful consideration of private financing options and the contractor’s working capital needs.
+Contracting officers are directed to resolve doubts in favor of including financing, but must avoid undue risk to the government and select the most appropriate form of financing.
+Special attention is required for small business concerns, though a Small Business Administration certificate of competency does not guarantee financing.
+The section also sets out specific conditions and thresholds for providing performance-based or progress payments, including higher thresholds for non-small businesses and lower ones for small businesses, with reference to the simplified acquisition threshold and a $3.5 million benchmark for certain contracts.

 Key Rules